Skip to content

 Mistakes I Made So You Don't Have To

-Don't use cooking spray directly in the basket -- it destroys the nonstick coating.
+Don't use cooking spray directly in the basket, aerosol olive oil cooking spray destroys the nonstick coating because the propellant reacts with the PTFE layer.
 I learned this when my first basket started flaking after six months.
+Brush with olive oil from a bottle instead.
 Don't overcrowd either.
 Crowded chops steam instead of crisping.

 Even my picky 8-year-old eats these without complaint.
 That's about as high a recommendation as any recipe gets in my house.